Simplify your money matters with clear, student-friendly advice.

-Tax Help is available from 24 July – 31 October at Swinburne’s Hawthorn, Croydon and Wantirna campuses.
+Tax Help is available from 20 July – 31 October by online appointment.

 Who can access Tax Help?

-You’re eligible for Tax Help if your income is around A$60,000 or less for the income year and you did not:
+You’re eligible for Tax Help if your income is up to A$60,000 for the income year and you did not:

 - work as a contractor, for example a contract cleaner or taxi driver